The 3 Steps On How To Make Plant Based Meals Satisfying That I Wish I Knew in 1999 + Smoky Tofu Tacos

 Sautéed spinach is super yummy on burgers, it would add another layer of texture, and it amps up the nutrient density.
 Sautéed spinach for the win.

 So after going through this process, here’s what I would serve:

 Black bean burgers stacked with coconut bacon, cashew cheese, red onions and sautéed spinach.

-I would find some nice whole wheat buns, make a little avocado mayo, and call it a damn day.
+I’d find some nice whole wheat buns, make a little mayo, and call it a damn day.

-I guarantee there would be no pizza ordering nonsense with this meal.
+I guarantee you that there would be no pizza ordering nonsense with this meal.

-So whether you’re planning your meals for the week ahead, a special dinner, or just deciding on lunch, use this formula and pretty soon it will become second nature.
+So whether you’re planning your meals for the week ahead, a special dinner, or just deciding on lunch, use this formula and pretty soon it’ll become second nature.